sven-hash/docs/docs/develop-with-nym/choose-a-client.md

 #### The websocket client

-Your first option is the websocket client (`nym-client`).
+Your first option is the native websocket client (`nym-client`).
 This is a compiled program that can run on Linux, Mac OS X, and Windows machines.
 It runs as a persistent process on a desktop or server machine.
 You can connect to it from any language that supports websockets.

 #### The webassembly client